 Although compiling this information may seem like an arduous task, there are certified divorce financial analysts who can assist you.
 If appropriate, they may also testify at your divorce trial.

-Contact us at Hallier Lawrence to learn more about spousal maintenance.
+Contact us at Hallier Stearns PLC to learn more about spousal maintenance.